115 Sympathy Messages for Friends and Family

 - Short Condolences Messages

-- Sympathy Quotes and Prayers
+- Sympathy Quotes

-- Sympathy Messages for Loss of a Mother or Father
+- Sympathy Messages for Loss of Mother

 - Quotes for the Loss of a Child

-- Sympathy Quotes for the Loss of a Brother or Sister
+- Sympathy Quotes for Loss of Brother

-- How to Write a Condolence Letter, Email, or Text
+- How to Write a Condolence Letter

-- What to Write In and How to Sign a Sympathy Card
+- How to Sign a Sympathy Card

 No matter whether a death is expected or not, it always comes as a shock.
 How do you know what to say when someone passes away?
 What happens when you want to share words of comfort for a friend, but the words just won't come, and you're left staring at a blank card?
 These condolence messages will help you find the words to write in a sympathy card; simply share and sign your name, or use them as a way to begin, then conclude with your own thoughts and wishes for the grieving family.